 With fall now in full swing, you should be considering some lawn maintenance practices that can help your customer’s yard recuperate from the harsh summer heat and stay strong throughout the winter.

 According to Brian Feldman, director of technical operations for TruGreen, the number one mistake made when it comes to fall lawn maintenance is assuming that irrigation is no longer necessary because of the season.

-“Oftentimes, people think about irrigation purely in the summertime when it’s hot out, but the transition to the fall still offers opportunity to irrigate,” says Feldman.
+“Oftentimes, people think about irrigation purely in the summertime when it’s hot out, but the transition to the fall still offers the opportunity to irrigate,” says Feldman.
 “The grass is still growing and needs irrigation during that time, especially when there’s no rainfall.”

 The second common mistake Feldman sees is proper mowing practices not being utilized.
-As a general rule of thumb, Feldman says lawns need to be mowed frequently enough that you’re not removing more than one third of the grass blade in any individual mowing session.
+As a general rule of thumb, Feldman says lawns need to be mowed frequently enough that you’re not removing more than one-third of the grass blade in any individual mowing session.

 When the lawn is left to grow too tall, Feldman says when you do get around to mowing it, you are essentially just scalping the turf at that point.
 This, he says, hurts the ability of the grass to recover as quickly.

 Overlooking fallen leaves is another potential error.

 "Don't sleep on leaf cover," Feldman says.
 "Make sure to rake up those leaves on a weekly basis once fall arrives.
 Leaves left unchecked over time can smother the grass by excluding light and airflow needed for normal growth.
 Ultimately, this can cause dead spots to develop in the lawn which won't begin to recover until the following year."